mit-esp/new-esp-website/code/docs/modules/getting-started.rst

 Additional local setup
 ----------------------

 I (songk) have a separate conda environment for this.
-I haven't experimented with other venvs.
+I haven't tried other venvs but they should work too.

+To get the dependencies needed for running the website, compiling documentation, etc. run ``pip install -r requirements.txt``

 Navigating the website
 ======================